It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 And yup, dieting sucks.

-No wonder people abandon diets as soon as they start them; they think, “If this is what it takes to be skinny, I’d rather stay fat and happy.”
+No wonder people abandon diets as soon as they start them; they think, “If this is what it takes to be skinny, I’d rather stay out of shape and happy.”

-This year, never go on a diet ever again.
+This year, make a pledge to NOT go on a diet.

-Instead, come to terms with this: “My concept of ‘normal eating’ is broken, which means it needs to change permanently in order for me to get healthy.”
+Instead, come to terms with this: “My concept of ‘normal eating’ isn’t working, which means that needs to change permanently in order for me to get healthy permanently.”

 Think about that for a second.